Pashqana/POC-Sureth-Translator/README.md

 You can open an issue in the repo

 ## How can I help/contribute?
-If you can speak, read, and write Sureth, you can contribute for free by going to pashqana.xyz and submitting a translation pair.
+If you can speak, read, and write Sureth, you can contribute for free by going to pashqana.xyz and creating and submitting a translation pair.
 Thank you!